karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/api/Ling/Light_Realform/SuccessHandler/ToDatabaseSuccessHandler/execute.md

 ================

-public [ToDatabaseSuccessHandler::execute](https://github.com/lingtalfi/Light_Realform/blob/master/doc/api/Ling/Light_Realform/SuccessHandler/ToDatabaseSuccessHandler/execute.md)(array $data, ?array $options = []) : void
+public [ToDatabaseSuccessHandler::execute](https://github.com/lingtalfi/Light_Realform/blob/master/doc/api/Ling/Light_Realform/SuccessHandler/ToDatabaseSuccessHandler/execute.md)(array $data, ?array $options = []) : mixed

 Process the given data, and throws an exception if something unexpected happens.
+This method can return information if necessary.

 It is assumed that the given data is valid (it's generally posted by the user and validated by some validation rules first before it arrives here).